 Evergreen content is like fine wine: It gets better with age.

-That means that if you’re looking to build a long-term relationship with your audience, you need to be creating content that will stand the test of time.
+If you’re looking to build a long-term relationship with your audience, you must create content that will stand the test of time.
 It’s always relevant and never outdated.

 Building solid relationships with clients and prospects can be challenging.
 Using imagery can make your stories more exciting and keep your readers engaged for longer.